adityasolanki205/Machine-Learning-On-Google-Bigquery/Readme.md

     a.
 Create a Google Cloud Bucket.

     b.
-Upload the Train and test CSV files in that Bucket
+Upload the Train and test CSV files to that Bucket

     c.
 Goto the Bisquery using the Navigation Menu on the Top Left